hanadini/My-DataScience-Portfolio/README.md

 	- [Clickthrough rate (CTR)]: I analyze the ratio of the number of users exposed to a link on a website.

 	- [NLP-EDA]: I did data analysis, feature engineering for NLP, cleaning and text processing.

+	- [NLP-EDA-AmazonProductReviews]: The objective is to use a dataset containing reviews of various products manufactured by Amazon, explore it, and generate insights from it.

 	- [Lego]: In this project, I will analyze a fascinating dataset on every single lego block that has ever been built!